benjstorlie/benjstorlie.github.io/README.md

 ## Bugs 🐛

 1. The individual project pages are not working correctly on the github pages site.
-The readme's do not render at all, and when the page is refreshed, it gives a 404 error.
+Sometimes, the readme's do not render at all, and when the page is refreshed, it gives a 404 error.
 It seems to be working fine locally.

-   Update: Most of the time it works!
-I don't know what changed it, though!
+   I think one problem is that, since this is the github homepage, the '/:repo' urls are looking for a github pages website for that repo, rather than directing from the homepage's React Router.
+Maybe switch to queries instead?